PvT-VT-2026/stockholmbar/services/get-places-data/docs/readme.md

 # Get places data

 This service acts as a proxy for the Google Places API.
 It exposes two endpoints.
-One is for searching for bars using text like names or/and a address, which returns a list of all found ids.
-The other endpoint takes a id and returns data about the place identified by the id.
+One is for searching for places using text like names and/or an address, which returns a list of all found places.
+The other endpoint takes an ID and returns detailed data about the place identified by that ID.

 ## Build